 This economic horror show begins almost a decade ago, in the heady days of strong oil prices (Venezuela’s primary export), and the rising popularity of the late Hugo Rafael Chávez Frías, leader of the United Socialist Party of Venezuela.
 With the economy growing rapidly, in true Marxist fashion, Chavez nationalized several industries in the country beginning in 2009 and continuing through 2017, carried on by Nicolás Maduro Moros, who replaced Chavez after his death, when the Venezuelan government seized a General Motors manufacturing plant in Venezuela, prompting several other companies to simply cease their operations in the increasingly hostile economic environment.

 After the GDP of Venezuela peaked at US$393.87 billion in 2010 after several years of strong growth, the economy of Venezuela shrank rapidly to US$236.44 billion, a loss of 40% of its value.
 Essentially, for every dollar that was available in the economy, only 60¢ of value remained by 2016, the last year of firm economic data.
-Given the state of hyper inflation and complete loss of political order, there simply isn’t any way of knowing what the current state of Venezuela’s economy, if what’s happening in that country can even be described as an economy at all, let alone a functioning economy.
+Given the state of hyper inflation and complete loss of political order, there simply isn’t any way of knowing the current state of Venezuela’s economy, if what’s happening in that country can even be described as an economy at all, let alone a functioning economy.

 “The first lesson of economics is scarcity: there is never enough of anything to fully satisfy all those who want it.
 The first lesson of politics is to disregard the first lesson of economics.”